Ferber Method Sleep Training: How It Works

 FAQs:

-No. Sleep training is harmless; in fact, sleep trained babies may even be healthier than babies that aren’t sleep trained : studies show that well-rested babies are more emotionally even, have stronger linguistic skills, and are at less risk for obesity.
+No sleep training is not traumatizing for babies.
+It's harmless; in fact, sleep trained babies may even be healthier than babies that aren’t sleep trained : studies show that well-rested babies are more emotionally even, have stronger linguistic skills, and are at less risk for obesity.

-Every baby is unique and has their own style of sleeping – and sleep training.
-While the Ferber Method has helped millions of babies, millions of other babies do better with a different sleep training method.
-Not to mention that with any habit change, consistency is the key to success.
+Every baby is unique and responds differently to sleep training.
+While the Ferber method has helped millions of babies, millions of other babies do better with a different sleep training method.
+Additionally, with any habit change, consistency is the key to success.
+If you're not consistent with the Ferber approach it won't work quickly for your baby.
 The Smart Sleep Coach by Pampers™ can help you find which sleep training method will work best for your little one (and you) and guide you step by step through the process.

-Again, every baby is different, but from my own experience and the experiences of my friends, the 2nd or 3 rd night of sleep training are often the most challenging– meaning that babies cried more on those nights than any other night.
+Every baby is different, but from the experience of many parents and sleep consultants, the second and third nights of sleep training can be the most challenging.
+This means that babies cried more or took longer to fall asleep on those nights than any other night.
 By the third night it’s not unusual to feel like sleep has taken a step backwards instead of forwards.
 If you experience this, don’t be deterred, stick with it and stay consistent!

 Thank you!
 Your submission has been received!